odea-project/qAlgorithms/test/report.md

 There exist significant differences between the two original implementations, with the julia script producing wrong estimates frequently.
 To account for floating point errors, a DQS is considered identical if it is identical when rounded to nine digits.
-The error is located in the method used for finding the data point not in the bin which is most similar to the data point for which the DQS is to be determined.
-More precisely, the function nearestNeighbourDistanceWindow! gives wrong results for a tolerance window of greater than zero.
-With the window parameter set to zero, only points in the same scan are considered when calculating the DQS.
-It is also possible that some error is present in the idxDict struct, but since it is also used for binning errors are less likely here.
-Both possible errors result in the definite error of wrong values for NND (Nearest Neighbour Distance).
+As a consequence, there exist multiple cases where a DQS is considered identical despite the MID differing by upwards of 30.
+The error is located in the function nearestNeighbourDistanceWindow!(), where only the scan an element is placed in is considered for finding the MOD distances.
 For both reduced datasets, a total of one distance was determined correctly.
 Due to the small effect even large absolute differences in distance have, three DQS total matched the verified result for both (to nine decimal digits).
-When applied to real data, which is bound to have smaller MOD distances than the test data.
-This effect likely leads to better matching with the correct results. distance window bezog sich nur auf eigenens bin - The bug was successfully fixed by ßßß
+When applied to real data, which is bound to have smaller MOD distances than the test data, this effect likely leads to better matching with the correct results.
+The bug was successfully fixed following its discovery.

 When comparing with the implementation in R, the DQS is sometimes identical.
 For the entire dataset, 79.1 % of the DQS matched when rounded to nine digits.